 The regulatory environment is equally critical to investor confidence when the sums of money are so large (one consortia alone could invest around 20 billion euro in four new nuclear reactors).
 A coherent and stable regulatory environment minimises costs, creates jobs (Cogent, the Sector Skills Council, estimate that for each power plant there will be 5,000 jobs in construction and 1,000 longer-term operating jobs) and helps keep consumer energy bills low.

-The Energy Bill will improve regulatory certainty by ensuring that Government and Ofgem are aligned at a strategic level through a Strategy and Policy Statement, as recommended in the Ofgem Review of July 2011.
+The Energy Act improves regulatory certainty by ensuring that Government and Ofgem are aligned at a strategic level through a Strategy and Policy Statement, as recommended in the Ofgem Review of July 2011.